Sectors & Stock Weightings

 Tenneco, TEN.
 Automotive end-of-pipe emissions controls, catalytic converters.

 Companhia Energetica de Minas Cemig, CIG.
-Brazilian Utility, large hydroelectric.
+Brazil Utility, large hydroelectric.

 Alternative Fuel: These are alternative fuels broadly conceived such as innovative use of fossil fuels, gas-to-liquids, syngas, methanol, hydrogen as energy carrier, as well as the use of lower-carbon natural gas itself.
 Besides finite hydrocarbon-based fuels, the mainly carbon-neutral yet renewable biofuels such as corn-based ethanol, biomass, and diverse fuels from carbohydrates may be included despite currently ambiguous net carbon benefits.
 Nuclear fuel may be included here.
 Other alternative fuels that might offer sparser near-term pollution reduction can be included if they could provide potential carbon capture, or may contribute to future improvements, or to later decarbonization such as by a safe means of biological or geological sequestration.